Best Mountain Biking Helmets of 2026

 Then, we searched for the most popular and loved helmets by both outdoor media and everyday customers, which narrowed our search to about a dozen top contenders.
 From there, we took the helmets and our two wheels to the trails, testing for fit, comfort, breathability, and other features to land on the best mountain bike helmets on the market.

-- Colorado Front Range trails
+- Colorado Front Range & Breckenridge trails

-- Technical downhill sections
+- Technical downhill & desert routes

-- Hot summer & cool spring rides
+- Hot summer & cool spring conditions

 - Virginia Tech safety ratings

-- MIPS & rotational protection
+- MIPS, WaveCel & Koroyd protection systems

-- Fit comfort across head shapes
+- Fit comfort across head shapes & sizes

-- Visor adjustability & functionality
+- Coverage, visor adjustability & eyewear compatibility

 A good bike helmet has safety features as well as fit and ample air vents.
 Photo by Tom Callaghan.